-Because 78 percent of the state's land is held in private ownership, BWSR's focus on private lands is critical to attaining the state's goals for clean water, clean air, and abundant fish and wildlife.
-These working lands - Minnesota's farms, forests, and urban areas - contribute greatly to the production of environmental goods and benefits including cleaner air and water, fish and wildlife habitat, and preservation of open spaces.
+BWSR is the state soil and water conservation agency charged with helping meet the state's goals for clean water, clean air, and abundant fish and wildlife.
+The 78% of state land that is held in private ownership -- farms, forests, and urban areas -- contribute greatly to the production of environmental goods and benefits including cleaner air and water, fish and wildlife habitat, and preservation of open spaces.

 BWSR’s mission is to improve and protect Minnesota's water and soil resources by working in partnership with local organizations and private landowners.
 Core functions include implementing the state's soil and water conservation policy, comprehensive local water management, and the Wetland Conservation Act as it relates to the 41.7 million acres of private land in Minnesota.

 The Minnesota Board of Water and Soil Resources (BWSR) consists of 20 members.
 Members can be citizens, state agency staff, or local government representatives that deliver BWSR programs.
 The board is the state's administrative agency for soil and water conservation districts, watershed districts, metropolitan watershed management organizations, and counties responsible for land and water management.
 The board sets a policy agenda designed to enhance conservation delivery through these governmental partners.
 Board members, including the board chair, are appointed by the governor to staggered four-year terms.